 Let me just add that a nice, rich and dark (or red) lipstick will always vamp up your outfit.
 And it fits in every handbag!

-Winter City Break Essentials – Packing list
+Winter City Break Essentials – Packing checklist

 Packing for a ski trip will be of course a bit different.
 Yet your winter evening outfits might be the same, more or less.
 Especially because you should bring a good set of thermal wear.